swfrench/rma-buffer/README.md

-# A minimal one-sided buffer based on MPI-3 RMA
+# A one-sided buffer based on MPI-3 RMA

 A simple one-sided RMA buffer supporting non-blocking concurrent writes.
-The idea is to use this as a building block in applications that need one-sided aggregation of small messages (for example, in implementing an active messaage scheme).
+The idea is to use this as a building block in applications that need one-sided aggregation of small messages (for example, in implementing an active message scheme).

-## Implementation
+## Design

 The whole idea is quite simple: each rank on the selected communicator exposes a buffer of fixed length to accommodate incoming messages (also fixed length).
 Any rank can insert a message into the buffer on any other rank, but only the owner rank of the buffer can remove messages from it.

+The entire abstraction is implemented as a single C++ class.

+### Minimal interface: `put` and `get`

+Aside from the constructor, the entire interface comprises two user-faceing
+methods:

+* `put`: insert a message into the buffer on a specified target rank
+* `get`: copy the contents of the locally exposed buffer and allowing the latter to be overwritten / reused

 By default, the message `put` operation is non-blocking: in the event that the target buffer is full and cannot accommodate additional messages, the `put` simply returns and indicates that it did not complete.
 A blocking mode is also available, but care must be taken to avoid deadlock (namely, to ensure that the target rank makes progress in emptying its buffer).

+### Implementation

 Mutual exclusion is enforced using a pair of counters for each buffer: one for reserving an index into the buffer to which a message may be written, and